Mission Dolores State Historic Site: Description

-The mission was founded in 1717 by Father Antonio Margil as part of the Ramon Expedition.
+The mission was founded in 1717 by Father Antonio Margil and Francisco Hidalgo as part of the Ramon Expedition.
 The Spanish sought to solidify their claims on Spanish Texas by establishing missions and presidios throughout the border area with French Louisiana.
 Mission Dolores was one of 6 missions founded in East Texas.
 Located on Ayish Bayou, the small contingent of priests and soldiers worked to convert the native Ais Indians to Roman Catholicism.
 In 1719, the East Texas missions were abandoned following conflicts between the French and Spanish at Los Adaes.
 Margil and other missionaries retreated to San Antonio de Bexar.
 In San Antonio, Margil established Mission San José (Texas).

 In 1721, the Spanish returned to East Texas and Mission Dolores was reestablished a short distance from its original location.
 This second location is preserved at Mission Dolores State Historic Site.
 The mission operated from 1721 until 1773 when the East Texas missions were once again closed.
 Despite operating for 52 years, the mission was not highly successful.
 The Ais did not live at the mission and were hesitant to accept this new religion.
 The missionaries baptized approximately 30 natives in 52 years.
 Most of the baptisms also happened at the point of death, leading many Ais to fear the baptismal waters believing the water brought death.

 Only a handful of Europeans lived at Mission Dolores over the 52 years of occupation.
 Normally one or two priests lived at the mission with two soldiers and their families.
 Due to the extreme distance from the Spanish government in Mexico City, the missionaries often traded illegally with the closer French traders in Natchitoches, Louisiana.

 The mission was abandoned in 1773.
 Anglo-American settlement began in the early nineteenth century and led to the establishment of San Augustine, Texas.
 The town grew up about half a mile from the mission location.
 According to contemporary newspapers, the American settlers were aware there was a mission south of town on "Mission Hill" but there were no longer any remains.
 The property remained in private hands and numerous homesteads were constructed on it throughout the nineteenth and early twentieth centuries.